SuperGrobi/CoolWalksDataStorge/readme.md

 here again, mainly depending on whether the edge is a helper or real, some of the other entries will be missing.
 Parse with care.

+## graph.csv
+just a file containing some data for the whole graph.
+You probably won't need it.
+But, here you still get some description:
+- offset_dir: direction in which cyclic paths, such as roundabouts rotate, used to figure out the side on which people are driving
+- crs: coordinate reference system of all geometry in graph.
+This should be WKT.

 (Running the shadow intersection code now takes about 2 to 3 minutes (as opposed to the original (3hours and 50 minutes))(on my mac book air m1))